-The limits for copper in the existing permit were calculated based on the chronic and acute criteria set forth in the 1998 National Recommended Water Quality Criteria, pursuant to the MA SWQS in effect when the existing permit was issued in 2003.
-The facility has been unable to meet the limits in the existing permit and has been operating under an interim monthly average limit of 34 ug/l set forth in a September 2002 compliance order.
-Since the issuance of the existing permit the Commonwealth of Massachusetts has issued, and EPA has approved, site-specific water quality criteria for copper for the Nemasket River that are less stringent than the prior criteria.
-The new site specific criteria for copper establish a chronic criterion of 18.1 ug/l(dissolved, "d"), and an acute criterion of 25.7 ug/l(d).
-The draft permit contains effluent limits of 34 ug/l(total recoverable "tr")(monthly average) and 49 ug/l(tr)(maximum daily).
+The limits for copper in the existing permit (11 ug/l monthly average, 15 ug/l maximum daily) were calculated based on the chronic and acute criteria set forth in the 1998 National Recommended Water Quality Criteria, pursuant to the MA SWQS in effect when the existing permit was issued in 2003.
+The facility has been unable to meet the limits in the existing permit and has been operating under an interim monthly average limit of 35 ug/l set forth in a compliance order.
+Since the issuance of the existing permit the Commonwealth of Massachusetts has issued, and EPA has approved, site-specific water quality criteria for copper for the Town River that are less stringent than the prior criteria.
+The new site specific criteria for copper establish a chronic criterion of 18.1 ug/l(dissolved, "d"), 18 and an acute criterion of 25.7 ug/l(d).
+The draft permit contains effluent limits of 35 ug/l(total recoverable "tr")(monthly average) and 46 ug/l(tr)(maximum daily).
 The derivation of these limits is set forth below.

-In determining the appropriate effluent limitation in response to this revised standard, EPA must apply the requirements of the revised state standard, as set forth in the Mass DEP Protocol for and Determination of Site-Specific Copper Criteria for Ambient Waters in Massachusetts, January 2007 (the "site-specific protocol"), and the requirements of the anti-backsliding provisions of the Clean Water Act §§ 402(o) and 303(d)(4).
+In determining the appropriate effluent limitation in response to this revised standard, EPA must apply the requirements of the revised state standard, as set forth in the MassDEP Protocol for and Determination of Site-Specific Copper Criteria for Ambient Waters in Massachusetts, January 2007 (the "site-specific protocol"), and the requirements of the anti-backsliding provisions of the CWA §§ 402(o) and 303(d)(4).